Prostitution in Tunisia

 Prostitution in Tunisia is regulated and confined to two small areas, one in Sfax and the other, Sidi Abdallah Guech in Tunis.
 Outside these two areas prostitution is illegal.

 Although the number of registered prostitutes is low, many work illegally, especially since the closure of most of the red-light districts as a consequence of the Jasmine Revolution in 2011.
 UNAIDS estimate there to be around 25,000 prostitutes in the country.
 Sex workers and NGOs report law enforcement to be abusive, inconsistent and corrupt.

 History

-During the Ottoman period in Tunisia, prostitutes were taxed according to appearance; the better looking the woman the more she had to pay.
+During the Ottoman period in Tunisia, prostitutes were taxed according to appearance; the better looking the woman, the more she had to pay.

+Prostitution was also connected to slavery in Tunisia.
+The Islamic Law formally prohibited prostitution.
+However, since the principle of concubinage in Islam in Islamic Law allowed a man to have sexual intercourse with his female slave, prostitution in the Islamic world was commonly practiced by a pimp selling his female slave on the slave market to a client, who was then allowed to have sex with her as her new owner; the client would then cancel his purchase and return the slave to her pimp on the pretext of discontent, which was a legal and accepted method for prostitution in the Islamic world.

+Slavery was nominally abolished in 1846.

+Due to the destitute state of former female slaves and the lack of professions for women in Tunisian society, many former female slaves turned to prostitution after manumission; and several decades later, many prostitutes were of slave descent.
+The majority of slaves being Black, Blackness came to be associated with hypersexuality and Black prostitutes in high demand.